Thousands join convoy protests against Thai PM

 At its peak, it drew tens of thousands to street rallies, demanding the resignation of Prayut — a former army chief who came to power via a 2014 coup.

-But attendances have waned this year, as the public stayed away due to Covid-19 fears.
+But attendance waned this year, as the public stayed away due to Covid-19 fears.

-Sunday’s protests come after a week of clashes between demonstrators and police, who have increasingly used rubber bullets, water cannon and tear gas to quell the rallies.

-At least three protesters were injured Friday, but authorities have defended their use of force as appropriate.

 © Agence France-Presse